top of page

 Euptychiina

-The main goal of this project is to produce distribution maps for each euptychiine species using museum and other data sources, and to further use those maps to answer questions about euptychiine evolution.
+The main goal of this project is to produce distribution maps for each euptychiine species using museum and other data sources, and to create a repeatable process of map development with the goal of answering questions about euptychiine biogeography and evolution.

 Background